-Memorial Sloan-Kettering’s Pituitary Tumor Center team is one of the most experienced in the nation in diagnosing and treating pituitary tumors.
-Every patient receives personalized care from our multidisciplinary group of experts, which includes neurosurgeons, endocrinologists, neuro-ophthalmologists, skull base surgeons, radiation oncologists, and neuroradiologists.
+Our experts are among the most experienced in the nation in diagnosing and treating tumors of the pituitary gland and skull base.
+Patients receive personalized care from our multidisciplinary group of experts, which includes neurosurgeons, endocrinologists, neuro-ophthalmologists, skull base surgeons, radiation oncologists, and neuro-radiologists.

-Tumors of the pituitary gland are often challenging to identify and diagnose, partly because in many cases the tumors never cause symptoms.
-In some cases, symptoms such as headaches, nausea, and vision problems are attributed to other diseases, and the search for a pituitary tumor is overlooked.
+Tumors of the pituitary gland and skull base are often challenging to identify and diagnose, partly because many never cause symptoms.
+In some people, headaches, nausea, and vision problems are attributed to other diseases, and the possibility of a pituitary or other skull base tumor is overlooked.

-Our intraoperative MRI is one of just a handful in hospitals in the country.(1) The high-field-strength MRI scanner enables our surgeons to rapidly and accurately capture images of the pituitary gland and surrounding structures.
-We can confirm that a tumor has been removed entirely while you are still under anesthesia.
-With this enhanced precision, outcomes for our patients have improved, and the need for a second surgery is reduced.
+Our intraoperative MRI is one of just a handful in use at hospitals around the country.(1) The high-field-strength MRI scanner enables our surgeons to rapidly and accurately capture images of the pituitary gland and surrounding structures.
+We can confirm that a tumor has been entirely removed while patients are still under anesthesia.
+With this enhanced precision, outcomes for our patients have improved and the need for a second surgery has been reduced.

-At Memorial Sloan-Kettering we are also experienced in using a minimally invasive technique called transnasal transsphenoidal resection to remove pituitary tumors.
+At Memorial Sloan Kettering, we are also experienced in using a minimally invasive technique that involves the insertion of an endoscope — a thin, lighted tube with a camera at its tip — to facilitate removal of a tumor through the nose.
 Surgeons are able to bypass brain tissue, operating instead through an incision inside the nasal passage.
-The risk for neurologic complications with this approach is very low, and the surgery leaves no visible scar.

-Our other surgical approaches include endoscopy — which involves the insertion of a thin, lighted tube with a camera on its tip (an endoscope) to facilitate removal of the tumor through the nose — and craniotomy.
-With craniotomy an incision is made in the skull to remove tumors that have become too large or enmeshed in the surface of the skull to remove in other ways.
+In addition to endoscopy, we use a surgical approach called craniotomy when appropriate.
+With craniotomy, an incision is made in the skull to remove tumors that have become too large or enmeshed in the surface of the skull to remove in other ways.

-Learn about our approach and expertise in diagnosing and treating specific types of pituitary tumors.
+Learn more about our expertise in endoscopy for pituitary and other skull base tumors and about our approach to diagnosing and treating specific types of pituitary tumors.